Johngn/planetcollider/README.md

 ### Getting started

-Select the amount of particles to use by setting the variable planet equal to 300, 600, 1200 or 2400.
+Select the amount of particles to use by setting the variable `planet` equal to 300, 600, 1200 or 2400.
-    planet = 300
 This will select the correct data file.
 Start with 300 particles, as once more particles are used, the simulation time greatly increases, with the largest planets taking many hours.
-The runtime can also be changed, and a small value should be tried first, as different machines can take different amounts of time to carry out the integrations.
+The `runtime` can also be changed, and a small value should be tried first, as different machines can take different amounts of time to carry out the integrations.
+The position and velocity of the second planet can be adjusted for different kinds of collisions.
+The magnitude of the spin of the planets can also be changed.

 ### Requirements